pingcap/docs/v3.0/reference/tools/sync-diff-inspector/shard-diff.md

 ######################### Tables config #########################

-# Configure the tables of the target databases that need to be checked.
+# Configures the tables of the target databases that need to be checked
 [[check-tables]]
     # The name of the schema in the target database
     schema = "test"